gpavlov2016/p3-behavioral-cloning/README.md

 size.
-After the batch generator decides on the appropriate csv rows array it randomly samples batch_size rows from the array, reads the images from respective files, resized them, normalizes the data and appends them to images array (X).
+After the batch generator decides on the appropriate csv rows array it randomly samples batch_size rows from the array, reads the images from respective files, preprocesses the images and appends them to images array (X).
 The labels are appended to labels array and if three cameras are used the labels for left and right cameras are adjusted by 0.1 and -0.1 respectively.

 Data preprocessing:
 ===================
-There are two main steps to data preprocessing:
+There are three main steps to data preprocessing:
-1. Resizing - from the (320, 160) original size to (80, 40) by using OpenCV.
-The
+1. Resizing - from the (320, 160) original size to (80, 40) using OpenCV resize method.
-image is not grayified in an attempt to help the model to recognize borders which mostly have distinct red or yellow colors.
+2. Color space conversion - the image is converted to HVS format and only the S channel is used.
-2. Normalization - adjusting the data to the range of -0.5 - 0.5 with a mean of 0
+2. Normalization - scaling the data to the range of 0-1
-to improve computational stability, conviniently done by the preprocess_data function imported from keras.models.VGG16

 Data generation:
 ================